zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
 Title: EF Core Bulk Insert | Optimize Data Insertion for EF Core and EF6
 MetaDescription: Optimize Entity Framework insert performance with EF Core Bulk Insert Extensions.
 Easily insert large numbers of entities and customize options with compatibility across all EF versions, including EF Core 7, 6, 5, 3, and EF6.
 Improve your database operations - try it now.
-LastMod: 2025-03-13
+LastMod: 2025-03-20
 ---

-# Bulk Insert /n How to insert thousands of entities in EF Core faster than anyone?
+# Bulk Insert /n Boost your EF Core insert performance now

-The `BulkInsert` method is the fastest way you can insert thousands of entities in EF Core.
+The `BulkInsert` method is the easiest way you can insert thousands of entities in EF Core.
+In addition to being super fast, you can also customize it with various options to insert entities the way you want—such as keeping identity values, inserting only entities that don't already exist in the database, and much more.

-You can use this method by simply passing a list of entities.
-You can also pass various options to include and insert an entire object graph (for example, an Invoice and its associated InvoiceItem), or to tell our library not to return identity values for the best possible performance.
-We’ll explore these and other options later in the documentation.

 ```csharp
 // Easy to use